rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 Lets refactor those and handle them in a clean and reactive way.

-### Refactor to a reactive UI
+# Refactor to a reactive UI

-As RxJS is providing us a very powerful way of composing the emitted events we will refactor oue UI interaction the streams.
+As RxJS is providing us a very powerful way of composing the emitted events, we will refactor our UI interaction with the streams.

 UI interaction in general can come from buttons, inputs, forms, scroll or resize events etc.

 In our case we have the refresh button as UI interaction.
-To get its interaction as `Observable` we create a `Subject` in the component class and fire its `next` method on every button click.
+To get its interaction as an `Observable` we create a `Subject` in the component class and fire its `next` method on every button click.

 ```html
 <button mat-raised-button color="primary" (click)="refreshClicks.next($event)">